Our mission: To protect the public by promoting excellence in chiropractic regulation through service to our member boards

 Supervised Practice Required: Yes

-Supervised Practice Notes: Students who have graduated through an accredited CCEI chiropractic college within the last 12 months may work under the supervision of a Texas licensed D.C. under delegation of authority rule #78.4
+Individuals who have graduated through an accredited CCE or CCEI chiropractic college within the last 12 months may work under the supervision of a Texas licensed D.C. under delegation of authority rule 22 Tex.
+Admin.
+Code §78.7.
+Students may work under delegation (78.4) if the student is currently admitted to the college’s outpatient clinic.

 Examinations Info